-- 2.1 The Role of the Head of Internal Audit and contract management is provided by South Norfolk Council (the Internal Audit Consortium Manager) currently to; Breckland, Broadland, North Norfolk and South Norfolk District Councils, Great Yarmouth Borough Council and The Broads Authority.
-From the 1 April 2016, this will also include South Holland District Council.
+- 2.1 The Role of the Head of Internal Audit and contract management is provided by South Norfolk Council (the Internal Audit Consortium Manager) to; Breckland, Broadland, North Norfolk, South Holland and South Norfolk District Councils, Great Yarmouth Borough Council and The Broads Authority.
 All Authorities are bound by a Partnership Agreement. - 2.2 The delivery of the internal audit plans for each Authority is provided by an external audit contractor, who reports directly to the Internal Audit Consortium Manager.
 The current contract is with TIAA Ltd, and commenced on 1 April 2015, for an initial period of 5 years. - 3.
 How internal audit services will be developed in accordance with the internal audit charter - 3.1 Internal Audit objective and outcomes - 3.1.1 Internal audit is an independent, objective assurance and consulting activity designed to add value and improve the Authority's operations.
 It helps the Authority accomplish its objectives by bringing a systematic, disciplined approach to evaluate and improve the effectiveness of risk management, control and governance processes. - 3.1.2 The outcomes of the internal audit service are detailed in the Internal Audit Charter and can be summarised as; delivering a risk based audit plan in a professional, independent manner, to provide the Authority with an opinion on the level of assurance it can place upon the internal control environment, systems of risk management and corporate governance arrangements, and to make recommendations to improve these provisions, where further development would be beneficial.

 - 3.1.3 The reporting of the outcomes from internal audit is through direct reports to senior management in respect of the areas reviewed under their remit, in the form of an audit report.
-The Financial Scrutiny and Audit Committee, the Section 17 Officer and the Head of Finance also receive: - The Audit Plans Report, which is risk based and forms the next financial year's plan of work; and - The Annual Report and Opinion on the overall adequacy and effectiveness of the Authority's framework of governance, risk management and control.
+The Financial Scrutiny and Audit Committee and the Section 17 Officer also receive: - The Audit Plans Report, which is risk based and forms the next financial year's plan of work; and - The Annual Report and Opinion on the overall adequacy and effectiveness of the Authority's framework of governance, risk management and control.